-(iii) driveways shall have minimum dimensions of 6 metres by 3 metres.
-Double driveways shall have minimum dimensions of 5 metres width by 6 metres length or 3 metres width by 11m length;
+ii)driveways shall have minimum dimensions of 6 metres by 3 metres.
+Double driveways shall have minimum dimensions of 5 metres width by 6 metres length or 3 metres width by 11 m length.
+Pedestrian ramps to houses may encroach by up to 300mm on the width (but not the length) provided they are no greater than 150mm in height above the adjacent driveway surface;

-(iv) within private parking areas, the minimum dimensions of a single parking space shall be 2.5 metres by 5 metres.
+iii)within private parking areas, the minimum dimensions of a single parking space shall be 2.5 metres by 5 metres.
 All visitor parking spaces within these areas shall be clearly marked for visitors with the remaining private parking spaces allocated to individual dwellings;

-(v) all prospectively adoptable parking bays (i.e. that will form part of the public road) shall have minimum dimensions of 2.5 metres by 6 metres.
+iv)all prospectively adoptable parking bays (i.e. that will form part of the public road) shall have minimum dimensions of 2.5 metres by 6 metres.
 This can be reduced to a minimum length of 5 metres on the proviso that there is adequate road space to manoeuvre in adjacent to the parking bay;

-(vi) Vehicle access to private parking areas shall be via a reinforced footway crossing and have a minimum width of 5.5m over the first 10m to enable adequate two movement of vehicles;
+v)vehicle accesses to private parking areas (i.e. other than driveways) shall be via a reinforced footway crossing and have a minimum width of 5.5m over the first 10m to enable adequate two movement of vehicles;